-While every woman's experience of family violence is unique, for many women experiencing family violence, over time the abuse increases in frequency, rather than being a one-off incident.
-Family violence often starts with an intimate partner's apparent love transforming into controlling and intimidating behaviour.
-Over time, the woman is often increasingly isolated from friends and family by her partner.
-Physical or sexual violence may not occur until the relationship is well established, or it may not occur at all.
-The abusive, violent, threatening and controlling behaviours create an environment of fear and constant. anxiety in a place where women and children should feel safe and secure.
+Family violence often starts with an intimate partner's apparent love transforming into family violence through use of controlling and intimidating behaviour.
+Over time, the perpetrator will increasingly isolate the woman from friends and family.

+A perpetrator's use of physical or sexual violence may not occur until the relationship is well established, or it may not occur at all.
+The perpetrator's abusive, violent, threatening and controlling behaviours create an environment of fear and constant anxiety in their home and relationship where women and children should feel safe and secure.